varocketry/guitar-mastery-hub/public/lessons/lesson_007_foundation_review_assessment.md

 ---

-## ðŸ” SELF-ASSESSMENT: WHERE ARE YOUR SKILLS?
+## 🔍 SELF-ASSESSMENT: WHERE ARE YOUR SKILLS?

 ### Assessment Overview